Lizbethto/KULTRA-MEGA-STORES-ANALYSIS-PROJECT/README.md

 - **Bottom Regions**: Nunavut, Northwest Territories, Yukon
 - Recommendation: Target underperforming regions with regional campaigns or partnerships.
 ###  Q3: Appliance Sales in Ontario
-- Total sales of appliances in Ontario = ₹[insert total here]
+- Total sales of appliances in Ontario = ₦202,346.84
 - Indicates decent demand; potential for bundling or upselling appliances in this region.
 ###  Q4: Bottom 10 Customers
 - Identified 10 customers with the lowest sales.